kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 **CPU and memory devices** typically publish their physical NUMA node as a scalar `N` or single-element list `[N]`.
 Under NPS/SNC configurations where multiple NUMA nodes share symmetric memory controller access (e.g., AMD EPYC with memory controllers on the I/O die), drivers MAY publish a multi-element list.
 What each driver publishes is up to the driver authors.

 **I/O devices** (GPUs, NICs, NVMe) publish `[physical, nodes at min SLIT distance on same socket...]`.
 On hardware where multiple NUMA nodes are equidistant to an I/O device (e.g., AMD EPYC chiplets under NPS4 where all same-socket NUMA nodes are at distance 12), the list includes all same-socket nodes.
-On future multi-IOD hardware with asymmetric intra-socket SLIT distances (e.g., Intel Granite Rapids with 2 IODs per socket), the minimum distance filter would naturally narrow the list to same-IOD nodes only.
+On future multi-IOD hardware with asymmetric intra-socket SLIT distances (e.g., Intel Xeon 6 with 2 IODs per socket), the minimum distance filter would naturally narrow the list to same-IOD nodes only.

 **Examples (AMD EPYC 9825, NPS4, 8 NUMA nodes):**